Thalictrum minus aka Lesser Meadow Rue

 Common names

-Lesser Meadow Rue
+More information about Lesser Meadow Rue

-How to care for Lesser Meadow Rue
+How difficult is it to take care of Lesser Meadow Rue

 Lesser Meadow Rue is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.